malachma/supp-tools/k8s/README.md

 ## report.sh
 This tool creates an sosreport on each of the agent-nodes.
 It collects also the folder /var/log/containers and gets the kubelet log.
-All of the information are saved in a tar-ball which is saved in the folder /tmp as aks-report.tar, locally on your
+All of the information are saved in a tar-ball which is saved in the folder /tmp as aks-report.tar, locally on your PC/Server where the script is executed.

 ## Requirements
 - The report.sh tool expects sosreport installed on each of the nodes (which should be the default on the major distros)